alexander-varljen/alexander-varljen.github.io/README.md

 Database that was chosen for the arifact three enhancment.

 The file marked "artifactthreemongodbdiagram.png" is the UML digram for the artifact three enhancment.

-The word document marked "Artifact One Enhancement Narrative" is the APA style paper that corresponds with the written description of the artifact titled "Artifact Enhancement One: Banking Program" found on my GitHub Pages webpage.

-The file marked "artifactoneimage.jpg" is a Flowchart for the Python banking program in "artifactone.zip".

 More may be added to this readme in the future...